TT-ZG/zg-web-app-mean/README.md

+#Discontinued in favor of https://github.com/meanjs/mean for production security.

-# zg-web-app-mean
+~~# zg-web-app-mean
 Website built from the ground up using the MEAN stack.

-~~Master Branch Live in Production: https://zg-web-app-mean.herokuapp.com~~
+~~Master Branch Live in Production: https://zg-web-app-mean.herokuapp.com~

 # Instructions
 1. Navigate to the project directory